Table of Contents

 - Unani: Pattang

 The botanical name of Patang is Caesalpinia sappan.
 It belongs to plant family Leguminosae.
-Below is given taxonomical classification of plant.
+Below is given a taxonomical classification of the plant.

 - Kingdom: Plantae (comprising all living or extinct plants)

 - Subkingdom: Tracheobionta (have lignified tissues or xylem for conducting water and minerals)